BigDaddyJay90/koolo_item_logger/README.md

 `Supervisor-log-charactername-year-month-day-hh-mm-ss.txt`

 ## Notes
-- The script waits for user input before exiting (useful for standalone executables).
 - Errors (e.g., missing files) are logged to the console.
+- The script will auto exit terminal after a fixed time.